square/square-dotnet-sdk/doc/api/payments.md

 # Complete Payment

 Completes (captures) a payment.
 By default, payments are set to complete immediately after they are created.

-If you set `autocomplete` to `false` when creating a payment, you can complete (capture) the payment using this endpoint.
+You can use this endpoint to complete a payment with the APPROVED `status`.

 ```csharp
 CompletePaymentAsync(string paymentId)